 Emergency Medical Technician - Basic (EMT-B)

 At the forefront of prehospital care and transport, EMTs are equipped with the knowlege and skills to care for critically ill and injured patients.
-EMTs can serve roles in ambulances as providers or the may be allowed to fill other opportunities in non-transport settings.
+EMTs can serve roles in ambulances as providers or they may be allowed to fill other opportunities in non-transport settings.

 Who should take this course?

 Anyone interested in obtaining the necessary skill and knowlege to perform prehospital care at the BLS level.
 Providers with this skill may align with these agencies after obtaining licensure: volunteer fire and/or EMS agencies, full-time fire departments, full-time EMS services or acute care settings.
 Anyone interested in advancing through the healthcare professions, this is a great first step.
-Our students have become great EMTs, Paramedics, nurses, advanced practice nurses and even a doctor!
+Our students have become great EMTs, paramedics, nurses, advanced practice nurses and even a doctor!